ios-xr/iosxr-ansible/README.md

     the YANG model provided.

 **NOTE:** IOS-XR NETCONF 1.1 XML construct is based on Cisco IOS-XR YANG model
-      which is currently limited, e.g. it doesn’t support SMU installation.
-      Although, currently limited, the Cisco IOS-XR YANG definitions will continue to grow as more definitions are added and would be a preferred method for accessing IOS-XR.
+      which is currently limited, e.g. it doesn’t support SMU package installation.
+Although limited, the Cisco IOS-XR YANG definitions will continue to grow as more definitions are added and would be a preferred method for accessing IOS-XR.